iamsmkr/greeter/README.md

 $ sbt publishSigned
 ```

+Note that versions that end with `-SNAPSHOT` will end up in snapshot repository and won't be eligible for release.
+Other versions would be released to staging repository which are eligible for release to maven central.

 ## Release
 In order to release artifacts against a version, go to staging repository, select the repository, close it and then release.